riptano/astra-portal-getting-started/astraDBApplicationQuickstartPython/README.md

 ## 2 Set your Astra DB environment variables

 For this section, copy your Astra DB Token.
 If you need to create one, you can do that here:

+_Recommended **role** = "Database Administrator"_

 <<createToken>>